gazebosim/gz-sim/tutorials/theory_buoyancy.md

 the volume of fluid displaced.

-A common pattern for the maritime domain is to create very thin collision elements sorrounding the vehicle (with low volume) and a separate collision element within the vehicle itself.
+A common pattern for the maritime domain is to create very thin collision elements surrounding the vehicle (with low volume) and a separate collision element within the vehicle itself.
 The collection of low volume collision elements work as a shell to generate contacts when necessary.
 The extra collision element is only used to generate the agregated desired air volume.